vbpf/ebpf-verifier/README.md

 When performed on a VM without sufficient memory, some analyses of some domains are terminated by the OS due to insufficient memory, resulting in "-1" runtime and skewing the graph.
 To avoid this, the failing cases should be omitted.

-4GB RAM should be enough for `zoneCrab`, our domain of choice, but other domains may require much more than that.
-To reproduce the results as will be published in the final version, it is recommended to use bare-metal Linux machine.

 ## Testing the Linux verifier